robin-debry/Moonshot_Project/documentation/Specification/Functional-specification.md

 **VoiceOver**
 A screen reader built into Apple Inc.'s macOS, iOS, watchOS, and tvOS operating systems.
 It enables visually impaired users to use a computer or mobile device.

+**Dependencies**
+Software libraries or packages that a program needs to function correctly.
+They are usually installed using package managers like pip for Python.